hirajabeen9/soccer-site/README.md

-Here's a description that highlights your understanding of HTML, CSS, and JavaScript along with a list of functionalities based on the JavaScript code you shared:

----

 ### Soccer Website - HTML5, CSS3, JavaScript

 This project is a soccer-themed website built using HTML5, CSS3, and JavaScript, designed to demonstrate an engaging user experience with dynamic content and interactivity.
 The site includes various functionalities to showcase upcoming matches, a ticket booking system, and a countdown to major events.